MozzarellaM/NumberGuesser_MARIE/README.md

 # NumberGuesser.mas

-This repository contains code for a final project created Computer Organization Lab at Kennesaw State University.
+This repository contains code for a final project created for CS 3503L: Computer Organization Lab at Kennesaw State University.

 ## How to use: